Esports as a Student Engagement Strategy

 Connected Learning and Esports for Engagement

-Connected learning is an educational approach that integrates interest-driven learning, supportive social relationships, and educational opportunities.
+Connected learning is an educational approach that integrates interest-driven learning, supportive social relationships, and educational opportunities together.
 Esports curriculums are an excellent opportunity for connected learning.
 They harness student interest and engage students with cooperative activity and social-emotional learning, resulting in authentic connections and career opportunities through STEM and CTE.

 Venn diagram showing overlap of 'Interests,' 'Relationships,' and 'Opportunities' leading to 'Connected Learning' with a mascot graphic.